 The second option is for homeowners to pursue a claim directly against those who may be responsible for the fire.
 Increasingly, evidence suggests that power lines, transformers, or similar power equipment may be to blame for starting these fires.
 Homeowners may find that this option is both more lucrative, and may result in a faster recovery for their damages.
 This is because many utility companies responsible for power lines are insured against fire damage claims, such as those brought by injured homeowners.
 These utility companies are aware that their manner of operation leaves them particularly at risk for producing devastating fires.
 Moreover, in lieu of going to trial, utility companies are often very willing to settle claims early on in the litigation process because they fear that a trial will result in much more substantial recoveries for injured homeowners, and result in more litigation from other homeowners.

 Pursuing a claim against a utility company for damages stemming from a fire believed to have been caused by the company is, however, a complex factual and legal inquiry.
 First, it must be established that the fire was actually a result of something that the power company did or failed to do: like improper maintenance on power equipment, or failing to clear vegetation growing against a transformer.
-Second, the power company must be shown to be legally negligent or otherwise in violation of a law: a challenging inquiry that only an experienced attorney can help to answer.
-Finally, an attorney must aggressively pursue an injured homeowner’s claim in the expectation that the company will either settle prior to trial, or in the hopes that the injured party will prevail at a full trial.
+Second, the power company must be shown to be legally negligent or otherwise in violation of a law: a challenging inquiry that only an experienced California wildfire attorney can help to answer.
+Finally, a wildfire attorney must aggressively pursue an injured homeowner’s claim in the expectation that the company will either settle prior to trial, or in the hopes that the injured party will prevail at a full trial.
 Whereas a settlement frequently means a faster, and less stressful, recovery for the homeowner, a trial can result in a much more substantial financial recovery, with the added risk that the trial may not go in the homeowner’s favor.

-The complexities, stress, and uncertainties involved in either receiving full compensation from an insurance provider for fire damages, or in pursuing a lawsuit against a utility company require the attention, skill, and experience of attorneys well versed in these disasters.
+The complexities, stress, and uncertainties involved in either receiving full compensation from an insurance provider for fire damages, or in pursuing a lawsuit against a utility company require the attention, skill, and experience of California wildfire attorneys well versed in these disasters.